ThinkTank

 Mahnaz Soltani

-"For me, diversity means getting closer to the truth of life.
-Because if we are honest, we know that the world is so complex that we can only understand it if we make assumptions and simplifications to make it accessible to us, our level of knowledge, and our perspective.
-Therefore, diversity first creates a broader perspective, which can be the basis for a more complete worldview."
+“For me, diversity means getting closer to the truth of life.
+Because if we’re honest, we know that the world is so complex that we can only understand it by making assumptions and simplifications to make it accessible to us, our level of knowledge, and our perspective.
+Therefore, diversity first creates a broader perspective, which can serve as the foundation for a more complete worldview.”

 The following dimensions are relevant to my work: